georgicodes/linux_bootcamp/workshop/kernel/README.md

 ##### Setup
 1. Open up a terminal (side bar blackbox icon).
 1. Switch to superuser `sudo -i`.
 This command switches your current terminal to be logged in as a superuser.
-1. Install curl as we are going to need it `sudo apt-get install curl`
 1. `cd /usr/src`.
 Kernel source is always stored in this directory.

 ##### Fetch the latest stable kernel source